Endicott Hotel: 1900s

-1910-1929
+1910s and 1920s

-From 1910-1929, the Endicott continued to play an important role in the social life of New York.
+From 1910 to 1929, the Endicott continued to play an important role in the social life of New York.
 It was the site of several major society weddings and hosted several political and scientific conferences over the years.

 But the property's financial misfortunes continued.
 In late 1911, the executors of the Marshall O. Roberts estate brought suit against the hotels owners, who at the time included John D Rockefeller, to secure two mortgages made to Charles Fuller for $650,000.
 In August, after considerable legislation, the property was sold under foreclosure and transferred to the trustees of the estate, for an expressed consideration of $750,000.
 Later in October that year, the property was leased by the trustees for $1 million for 21 years to William and J. Manger, bankers of 10 Wall Street, who at the time also owned the Plaza Hotel in Chicago.